Bodrum Travel Report 2025: Sights, Hotels & Insider Tips

 - Gaia Restaurant — Main breakfast restaurant with open terrace and sea view.

-- Koza Restaurant — A more modern, somewhat quieter breakfast alternative.
+- Koza Restaurant — a breakfast alternative, more modern, somewhat quieter.

 - Asma Restaurant — Traditional Turkish cuisine, with live music in the evenings.